Accounting for Daylight Saving Time with Rails ActiveSupport::TimeZone

 But then you run it.

 A team member had that issue earlier this month.
-They were trying to write logic to return the hour of the day, but it was always off by one.
+She was trying to write logic to return the hour of the day, but it was always off by one.

 irb(main)> ActiveSupport::TimeZone[building.time_zone].utc_offset / 60 / 60=> -6

-When they ran this, however, the time was five hours off UTC, not six.
+When she ran this, however, the time was five hours off UTC, not six.

-They couldn't figure out what was wrong.
-After "bashing their hands against the keyboard," a colleague realized the issue: daylight-saving time (DST).
+She couldn't figure out what was wrong.
+After "bashing her hands against the keyboard," a different colleague realized the issue: daylight-saving time (DST).

 irb(main)> ActiveSupport::TimeZone[building.time_zone].now.utc_offset / 60 / 60=> -5

-"If you don't use .now, the ActiveSupport::TimeZone has no concept of what today is or what time it is," They explained.
+"If you don't use .now, the ActiveSupport::TimeZone has no concept of what today is or what time it is," she explained.
 "So without .now, it just returns the standard, non-DST offset."